Dam 6 Sewer Separation Project

-Traffic on Main Street and 15th Street is likely to be impacted for a few months thanks to an upcoming CSO separation project.
-The Dam 6 Sewer Separation Project, which will construct a new stormwater-only concrete pipe from White Clay Creek to the overflow of Dam 6, is set to begin construction later this month.
+The Dam 6 Sewer Separation Project is constructing a new stormwater-only concrete pipe from White Clay Creek to the overflow of Dam 6.
 Curb inlets along the route of the pipe will also be reconstructed to connect to the new stormwater-only system.

 Residents will likely notice the construction work as the contractor crosses Main Street between 15th and 16th streets in the early weeks of the project.
 Work will continue up the 15th Street right of way between Main Street and Commercial Street as the project progresses.
-Main Street will be reduced to one lane in each direction during the crossing.
 15th Street from Main Street to Commercial Street will likely be completely closed during construction activity.

 The Dam 6 Sewer Separation Project is the next step for the City of Atchison to maintain compliance with the Clean Water Act of 1972 and the subsequent consent agreements that have been established between the City and the Environmental Protection Agency (EPA) and the Kansas Department of Health and Environment (KDHE).